dush1980/laravel_dashboard/README.md

    php artisan serve
    ```

-   Or configure it in your web server under the `/dashboard/public` path.
+   Or configure it in your web server.

 ## 🚫 No Authentication